thoughtbot/bitters/CONTRIBUTING.md

 [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct

 While developing and contributing to Bitters you can use gulp to spin up an example site to help preview your changes!
-Running `gulp` to pull in the stylesheets and serve a small html preview page at `http://localhost:8000`.
+Running `gulp` to pull in the stylesheets and serve a small HTML preview page at `http://localhost:8000`.

-## Geting started started
+## Getting started

 1. Fork the repository.

 1. Make your changes in a topic branch.

-1. Make sure you have node & npm installed by running ↴.
+1. Make sure you have Node.js & npm installed:

     ```bash
     $ npm -v